SkillsAdvance Ontario programs like ELEVATE PLUS are unique in that they combine:

 In 2016 the then Ministry of Advanced Education & Skills Development (MAESD) introduced the SkillsAdvance Ontario (SAO) pilot program.
 Quinte Economic Development Commission (QEDC) was selected as one of the three initial pilots for this program.
 LTKC was contracted by QEDC to modify the Elevate curriculum to include employer support for onboarding, developing and retaining employees and to expand the program to include new manufacturing sub-sectors.

-The program has expanded the amount of supports that can be provided to help participants, engaged new manufacturing partners, reached out to employers in other businesses besides manufacturing for the Elevate Plus Military program and is delivering training to help current employees take on new responsibilities or positions with their companies.
+In 2022 QEDC secured Ministry of Labour, Immigration, Training and Skills Development (MLITSD) support through the Skills Development Fund (SDF) to continue and improve upon the success of the Elevate / Elevate Plus programs.
+The program has expanded the supports that can be provided to help participants, engaged new manufacturing partners, expanded its delivery model to include online and hybrid if necessary and is delivering training to help current employees take on new responsibilities or positions with their companies.

 This program works because of our community partners, our employer partners and the Elevate Plus teams who work together to help participants who have made a commitment to improve their skills.